 - a) Does your unit have an approach that ensures that the allocation and use of its financial resources reflects and supports its mission statement and its quality aims and values?
 Are budget limits communicated to appropriate staff? - b) Does your unit ensure that all relevant information including data on process performance, suppliers (including supplier performance) and users (including user satisfaction) is reliable and freely and quickly available and easily usable by any involved personnel (including users/suppliers where appropriate)?
 This will include the removal of obsolete data and documents. - c) Does your unit have an approach that continually improves its control and effective use of material resources and suppliers?
-This includes the reduction of scrap, wastage, obsolescence, inventories and the use of its fixed assets (e.g. space and equipment) and would also involve joint projects with suppliers to improve and identify new opportunities. - d) Is there a routine method for ensuring that alternative and new technologies are identified and implemented? - e) Are the staff plans (e.g. hiring, training, development) directly derived from the needs of the strategic plans and goals (rather than just activities or free-standing plans based on ad hoc needs)? - f) Does your unit have a process for regular staff development reviews and which includes training and career development needs? - g) Does your unit have a process that involves all staff (both as individuals and groups) in generating improvements? - h) Have effective two-way communications been achieved with the staff, and would the staff agree that they are well informed and that their opinions are valued? - i) How many staff have participated in self-development programmes over the past three years?
+This includes the reduction of scrap, wastage, obsolescence, inventories and the use of its fixed assets (e.g. space and equipment) and would also involve joint projects with suppliers to improve and identify new opportunities. - d) Is there a routine method for ensuring that alternative and new technologies are identified and implemented? - e) Are the staff plans (e.g. hiring, training, development) directly derived from the needs of the strategic plans and goals (rather than just activities or free-standing plans based on ad hoc needs)? - f) To what extent has the unit engaged with relevant University Policies, such as Equality, Diversity and Inclusion? - g) Does your unit have a process for regular staff development reviews and which includes training and career development needs? - h) Does your unit have a process that involves all staff (both as individuals and groups) in generating improvements? - i) Have effective two-way communications been achieved with the staff, and would the staff agree that they are well informed and that their opinions are valued? - j) How many staff have participated in self-development programmes over the past three years?